tc39/proposal-import-attributes/README.md

 ### How would this proposal work with caching?

-Conditions are not part of the module cache key.
-Implementations are required to return the same module, or an error, regardless of the conditions.
+Assertions are not part of the module cache key.
+Implementations are required to return the same module, or an error, regardless of the assertions.

 ### Why don't JSON modules support named exports?